 - Rodents can carry a whole host of diseases.

-- To keep you and your loved ones safe and healthy, dispose of rodent feces and urine.
+- Dispose of rodent feces and urine to keep you and your loved ones safe and healthy.
 Remove any rodent food sources.

 - Thoroughly wash your hands after handling rodent-infested areas and feces.

-Make yourself a list of all places you have seen rodents or signs of them.
-That way, during the visit from the rodent control services, you’ll be prepared to explain the situation with him or her, showing areas where rodents or signs of rodents have been seen.
+Make a list of all places where you have seen rodents or signs of them.
+That way, during the visit from the rodent control services, you’ll be prepared to explain the situation to him or her, showing areas where rodents or signs of rodents have been seen.

-These rodent control preparation action steps are a general guide to ready your home for professional treatment.
+These rodent control preparation steps are a general guide to preparing your home for professional treatment.
 They can also be practiced before you use any over-the-counter pest control solutions yourself.
 When followed correctly, this guide will help your home effectively remain rodent-free.